lisaparma/AwIcons-react/README.md

-# AwIcons (v5.12.1)
+# AwIcons-react
-Sccs awemesome files to submodulize into React.js projects.
+React component to easily add Awesome Icons to your project.

 You can see all icons [here](https://fontawesome.com/icons?d=gallery&m=free)

 ## How to use it